Running a hedge fund requires a starkly different skill set from what’s required to manage a publicly traded company.

 On Feb.
 25, 2019, the management of 1347 Property Insurance Holdings agreed to sell its property insurance operations to FedNat Holding Company for $51 million.
 By Dec.
 31, 2019, the sale was completed and all these operations were transferred to FedNat.
 Thus, 1347 Property Insurance Holdings began this year without any specified business operations.

 But what apparently makes 1347 Property Insurance Holdings so attractive to Cerminara and Johnson is that the company has no debt and nearly $6 a share’s worth of liquid assets: cash, FedNat stock and other investments.
 And with 1347 Property Insurance Holdings’ current share price of $4.56, the company is trading at a discount to its book value, a rare occurrence for a publicly traded company.

-Typically when the stock of a company trades at a discount to its book value, investors gradually become aware of the pricing inefficiency.
-And the stock price rises to the book value.
+Typically when a company’s stock is trading at a discount to its book value, investors will take advantage of the pricing inefficiency by buying the stock, sending the share price back into line with its book value.
 Alternatively, investors could decide to liquidate the company and distribute the assets on a pro rata basis and obtain roughly the same level of risk-free return.

 What Cerminara and Johnson have in mind is apparently something different.

 On March 30, 2020, the management of 1347 Property Insurance Holdings issued a press release announcing a June name change for the company to Fundamental Global Financial Corporation, along with plans to launch a reinsurance company, invest in real estate and provide asset management services.